cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 3. Relation Identifier
 4. Target Prefix
 5. Target Identifier
-6. Target Name
+6. Target Name (Optional, but useful for readers)

 Similarly, make another sheet called *in_relations.tsv* with the following columns:

 1. Source Prefix
 2. Source Identifier
-3. Source Name (optional)
+3. Source Name (Optional, but useful for readers)
 4. Relation Prefix
 5. Relation Identifier
-6. Identifier - the identifier of the entity that matches to the entities.tsv sheet
+6. Identifier - the identifier of the entity that matches to the *entities.tsv* sheet

 Between these two sheets, you can encode relationships between entities in the ontology that are both incoming and outgoing, removing